eriktuantran/leetcode/README.md

 ## Purpose:

-A placeholder for leetcode challenges that I have solved.
+A placeholder for leetcode challenges that I have been solving.

+## Dependencies:

+    sudo apt-get install cmake
+    sudo apt-get install lcov

-## Use it locally:
+## Build:

-If you want to test it all out through the common gtest procedure, first delete **build** (if present).
-Then...
+Fetch the submodules (googletest):

+    git submodule update --init --recursive

 In the project root: